Ether's Sophomore Effort Reflects Our Times

 Courtesy photo

-Borne of necessity and honed in darkness, Ether’s sophomore release, There is Nothing Left for Me Here is a logical progression for a five-year-old band that formed with feet firmly planted.
-Citing personal turmoil, change, and introspection, the band is set to release the album on July 7 and support it with a month-long tour.
+Borne of necessity and honed in darkness, Ether’s sophomore release, There Is Nothing Left for Me Here, is a logical progression for a five-year-old band that formed with feet firmly planted.
+Citing personal turmoil, change, and introspection, the band is set to release the album July 7 and support it with a monthlong tour.

-This growth is a continuation of decades worth of work given the band’s shared past as the popular metalcore outfit Remembering Never.
-Their independent ethos and honesty has always been the guide.
-Joining Shomburg in the rhythm section are drummer Daniel Burger with Devin Estep and Peter Kovalsky on guitars and George Geanuracos on violin.
+This growth is a continuation of decades of work given the bandmates' shared past as the popular metalcore outfit Remembering Never.
+Their independent ethos and honesty have always been the guide.
+Joining Shomburg in the rhythm section are drummer Daniel Burger, with Devin Estep and Peter Kovalsky on guitars and George Geanuracos on violin.

 Yes, violin.
-Classical strings has been part of the program since inception.
-And members share duties with other exotics like toy pianos, banjo, and a gong.
+Classical strings have been part of the program since the band's inception.
+And members share duties with other exotics such as toy pianos, banjos, and a gong.
 In the quest for sonic satisfaction, no cow should be sacred.
-These nuanced layers form delicate ric-racs giving the compositions a painterly feel.
+These nuanced layers form delicate rickracks, giving the compositions a painterly feel.

 Upcoming Events